altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 "F::Go light a fire, and you."
 *He pointed to the scrawny sacrifice*
 "F::Go get changed - upstairs, not his clothing, the other one's."
-*Without even any acknowledgement the officer moved up the stairs* *The other went into the kitchen to turn on the stove* "F::Anyway, about getting him back...
+*Without even any acknowledgement the officer moved up the stairs.
+The other went into the kitchen to turn on the stove* "F::Anyway, about getting him back...
 It's just identifying what collection of ideas, what network to put back inside.
 That's what the son is for, he knows the boundary, the surface.